ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 After a Casualty roll has been made against this player, roll a D6.
 On a roll of 4+, the Casualty roll is discarded without effect and the player is placed in the Reserves box rather than the Casualty box of their team dugout.
 On a roll of 1-3, however, the result of the Casualty roll is applied as normal.

+*This Trait may still be used if the player is Prone, Stunned, or has lost their Tackle Zone.*

 #### RIGHT STUFF\*

 If this player also has a Strength characteristic of 3 or less, they can be thrown by a Team-mate with the Throw Team-mate skill, as described on page 52.

+*This Trait may still be used if the player is Prone, Stunned, or has lost their Tackle Zone.*

 #### SECRET WEAPON\*